-Homily: 17th Sunday Cycle B: 2021 2 Kgs 4: 42-44; Ps 145; Eph 4:1-6; Jn 6: 1-15 "The Beginning of the Bread of Life Discourse, the Deeper Meaning of Miracles, and Every Person being Important in God's eyes"
+Homily: 17th Sunday Cycle B: 2024: 2 Kgs 4: 42-44; Ps 145; Eph 4:1-6; Jn 6: 1-15 "God is Never Outdone in Generosity"

 For the next five weeks we will be hearing from the Gospel of John chapter 6, which is the definitive teaching of Jesus on the miracle of the Eucharist, the Bread of Life, which is His lasting gift to the Catholic Church that He Himself founded.
 It is a good time to reflect on the meaning of the Sacrifice of the Holy Mass which is where God gives us the gift of the Eucharist.
+But today I want to look at the meaning of miracles in general and how this will eventually apply to the Eucharist in the coming weeks.